mzi969/Habitat-Imaging-High-Risk-LUADs/README.md

 •	Description: Both CT and mask images are resampled to isotropic 1 mm³ voxel spacing to standardize spatial resolution.

-•	Interpolation: Linear for CT, nearest neighbor for mask.

 •	Output: Saved in 1_resampled/ directory.

 **3.2 Step 2: Local Entropy Calculation**

 •	Description: A 3D local entropy map is computed using a 3×3×3 moving window over the resampled and normalizated CT image.

-•	Formula: Entropy based on a 32 bin histogram of voxel intensities within the window.

 •	Output: Entropy map saved in 2_entropy/ directory.